lampapps/jabs/README.md

     *   View backup job configurations.
     *   View application logs (`scheduler.log`, `backup.log`).
     *   Monitor scheduler status (heartbeat).
+    *   **Restore files or entire backup sets directly from the web dashboard.**
 *   **Manifest Files:** Exports an independent HTML manifest for each backup set listing all files in all archives.
 The manifest also provides the backup job's configuration settings and a list of all archives in the set.
 This manifest is stored with the backup set and synced to AWS.
 *   **Encryption:** Optionally encrypts each tarball using GPG with a passphrase.
 Encrypted archives have a `.gpg` extension and can only be restored with the correct passphrase.
+*   **Restore Utility:** Each backup set includes a `restore.py` script that can be used to restore files or directories from the backup set, including handling encrypted archives.

 ## Installation